vikas1188/uport-connect/docs/guides/usage.md

 // Opens request URL if on mobile client, or open QR code if on a desktop client connect.request(requestToken, reqId, {redirectUrl: 'http://otherapppage.com/page'})

-// Code now in 'http://otherapppage.com/page', for both desktop and mobile clients the response is returend here connect.onResponse(reqId).then(payload => {
+// Code now in 'http://otherapppage.com/page', for both desktop and mobile clients the response is returned here connect.onResponse(reqId).then(payload => {
   // Now handle specific to your use case, can be handled the same way for both desktop and mobile clients })